 Arrow squid are short-lived and abundance is highly variable between years (see Biology section).
 Hurst et al (2012) reviewed the literature and noted that arrow squid are an important part of the diet for many species.
 Stevens et al (2011) reported that, between 1960 and 2000, squids (including arrow squid) were important in the diet of banded stargazer (59% of non-empty stomachs), bluenose (26%), giant stargazer (34%), gemfish (43%), and hāpuku (21%), and arrow squid were specifically recorded in the diets of alfonsino, barracouta, hake, hoki, ling, red cod, red gurnard, sea perch, and southern blue whiting.
-In a detailed study on the Chatham Rise (Dunn et al 2009), cephalopods were identified as prey of almost all demersal fish species, and arrow squid were identified in the diet of hake, hoki, ling, Ray's bream, shovelnose spiny dogfish, sea perch, smooth skate, giant stargazer, and silver warehou and were a significant component (over 10% prey weight) of the diet of barracouta and spiny dogfish.
+In a detailed study of the Chatham Rise (Dunn et al 2009), cephalopods were identified as prey of almost all demersal fish species, and arrow squid were identified in the diet of hake, hoki, ling, Ray's bream, shovelnose spiny dogfish, sea perch, smooth skate, giant stargazer, and silver warehou, and was a significant component (over 10% prey weight) of the diet of barracouta and spiny dogfish.

-Arrow squid have been recorded as important in the diet of marine mammals such as New Zealand fur seals and New Zealand sea lions, particularly during summer and autumn (Fea et al 1999, Harcourt et al 2002, Chilvers 2008, Boren 2008) and in the diet of common dolphins (Meynier et al 2008, Stockin 2008).
-They are also important in the diet of seabirds such as shy albatross in Australia (Hedd & Gales 2001) and Buller's albatross at the Snares and Solander islands (James & Stahl 2000).
-Cephalopods in general are important in the diet of a wide range of Australasian albatrosses, petrels, and penguins (Marchant & Higgins 2004).
+Arrow squid have been recorded as important in the diet of marine mammals such as New Zealand fur seal (Arctocephalus forsteri) and New Zealand sea lion (Phocarctos hookeri), particularly during summer and autumn (Fea et al 1999, Harcourt et al 2002, Chilvers 2008, Boren 2008) and in the diet of common dolphins (Meynier et al 2008, Stockin 2008).
+They are also important in the diet of seabirds such as Buller's albatross (James & Stahl 2000).